tbalogh/online-media-scrapers/online-media-scrapers/Readme.md

 ## Missing -a parameter flag

-If you see the following error: `scrapy crawl [options] <spider>` than you should check that all parameters (eg.: end_date, output_root ...) has the -a flag before the parameter.
+If you see the following error: `scrapy crawl [options] <scraper>` than you should check that all parameters (eg.: end_date, output_root ...) has the -a flag before the parameter.